karolinelien/dhis2-docs/src/commonmark/en/content/user/configure-programs-in-the-maintenance-app.md

 6. (Optional) Type a **Description**.

-7. (Optional) In the **Field mask** field, you may type a template that's used to provide hints for correct formatting of the attribute in Capture and Tracker Capture apps.
+7. (Optional) In the **Field mask** field, you may type a template that's used to provide hints for correct formatting of the attribute. *NOTE: So far only implemented in the DHIS2 Android Capture app, not in Capture and Tracker Capture apps.*
    The following are special characters that can be used in the mask.
 The special characters match exactly one character of the given type.

    | Character     |    Match       |